-Trying to expand your investments beyond stocks, bonds, and mutual funds?
-Consider becoming a landlord.
+Looking to expand your investments beyond stocks, bonds, and mutual funds?
+Consider real estate investment.

-Here’s what you need to know about financing multiple residential investment properties with one to four units (any more, and we’d be wading into commercial loan territory).
+Here’s what you need to know about financing multiple residential investment properties.

 What lenders want

 These loans tend to be pricy.
-Lenders consider investment properties to be riskier than primary residences because borrowers are more likely to walk away.
-With each additional property, the risk increases.
-And considering that mortgage insurance doesn’t cover investment properties, you’re unlikely to find lenders willing to underwrite 100% of an investment home’s purchase price.
+Lenders consider investment properties to be riskier than primary residences.
+This is because borrowers are likelier to default on an investment property than on their own home.
+With each additional property, that risk increases.
+And because mortgage insurance doesn’t cover investment properties, you’re unlikely to find lenders willing to underwrite 100% of an investment home’s purchase price.

-Borrowers with plenty in the bank and more on the way are preferred.
-Investment-home buyers last year had a median household income of $95,800 — up from $87,680 the year before.
+Lenders prefer borrowers with plenty in the bank and more on the way.
+Investment home buyers in 2016 had a median household income of $95,800 — up from $87,680 the year before.
 (Source)

-Interest rates tend to be around 4% for fixed rate loans and a bit lower for adjustable-rate mortgages.
+Interest rates tend to be around 4% for fixed rate loans, or slightly lower for adjustable-rate mortgages.
 Some lenders will tack on extra fees to finance multiple properties.

 The paperwork may be brutal.
-Lenders will want to pore over your tax returns — particularly the Schedule E section that covers rental property income and expenses.
-They’ll want to know how much the monthly mortgage is on your primary residence.
+Lenders will want to pore over your tax returns — particularly Schedule E, which covers rental property income and expenses.
+They’ll want to know how much your monthly mortgage payment costs for your primary residence.
 Each property will have its set of mortgage documents.
-You’ll have to produce W-2s and other financial data so that lenders can calculate your debt-to-income ratio, which — by the way — changes with each new property you buy.
+You’ll have to produce W-2s and other financial data so that lenders can calculate your debt-to-income ratio, which changes with each new property you buy.

-Often in this situation, a bank originates your loan and continues servicing it but shunts ownership (and risk) to Fannie Mae under its 5-10 Financed Properties program.
-This option, which launched in 2009 to galvanize buyers, concerns investors with five to ten homes — including primary residences and properties not financed by Fannie Mae.
+In this situation, a bank often originates your loan but shunts ownership (and risk) to Fannie Mae under its 5-10 Financed Properties program.
+This program applies even if some of your five to 10 properties were not financed by Fannie Mae.

-To qualify, investors will need six months of reserves to buffer against vacancies.
-They must shell out 25% in down payments for single-family properties and 30% for properties with up to four units.
-Late mortgage payments within the past 12 months are a no-go, as are bankruptcies or foreclosures within the past seven years.
-More details here.
+To qualify, you’ll need six months of reserves to buffer against vacancies.
+You’ll have to pay 25% in down payments for single-family properties and 30% for properties with up to four units.
+If you’ve been late on mortgage payments in the past 12 months, you’ll be disqualified.
+Likewise, you’ll be disqualified for any bankruptcies or foreclosures within the past seven years.

-To finance the seventh to tenth home under this program, borrowers need to have a minimum 720 credit score.
+To finance the seventh to tenth home under this program, you’ll need a credit score of 720 or higher.

 More than ten homes

-In this bracket, you’re at the mercy of the big bank portfolio lenders, because your loans — if approved — are likely remaining in their portfolios.
+In this bracket, you’re at the mercy of the big bank portfolio lenders.
 Lenders in this category are especially wary of the risk of default.

-Hard money lenders — often rich individuals or small banks that offer up funds in exchange for double-digit rates — can also seem appealing.
-But terms often require the borrower to pay back the loan quickly or face foreclosure.
+Hard money lenders (rich individuals or small banks that offer funds in exchange for high rates) can also seem appealing.
+But these terms often require you to pay back the loan quickly or face foreclosure.

 Financing by borrower type

-If you’re a self-employed business owner without full-time employees, you can flesh out your retirement fund using investment properties.
-Sign up for this plan and then opt for “checkbook control,” which allows you to bypass a plan custodian and serve as trustee yourself.
-You’ll be able to use the plan to purchase property that will be owned in the name of your Solo 401(k).
+If you’re a self-employed business owner without full-time employees, you can flesh out your retirement fund with investment properties.
+Sign up for a Solo 401(k) and then opt for “checkbook control.”
+This allows you to bypass a plan custodian and serve as your own trustee.
+You can then use the plan to purchase property, which will be owned by your Solo 401(k).

 The properties can’t be for personal use, which disqualifies primary residences, second homes, and vacation pads.
 Here’s an extensive field guide to 1031 exchanges from the National Association of Realtors.
 And here’s a list of tax deductions for rental property owners.

-While juggling multiple properties and tenants, keep an eye on expenses such as property taxes and damages, otherwise you might end up looking for loans to cover surprise holes in the bottom line.
+While juggling multiple properties, keep an eye on expenses such as property taxes and damages.
+Otherwise, you have to look for loans to cover unanticipated expenses, or reckon with sinking property values.

-Consider forming a limited liability company, which can shield you from personal vulnerability to potential lawsuits and can also protect your anonymity.
-Going this route involves more paperwork, but it offers another layer of protection and more flexibility in splitting ownership of the property.
+Consider forming a limited liability company (LLC), which can shield you from vulnerability to lawsuits.
+Going this route involves more paperwork, but it offers more protection and more flexibility in splitting ownership of the property.